Tractable Uncertainty for Structure Learning: Tractable Representations for Bayesian Structure Learning

 \subsection{OrderSPNs}

-The decomposition process can be viewed as a rooted tree, where we alternate between nodes that select partitions, and those which split the conditional distribution according to the decomposition.
+The decomposition process can be viewed as a rooted tree, where we alternate between nodes that select partitions, and those which decompose the conditional distribution.
 This naturally induces a sum-product network structure, which we formalize in the following definition: \begin{restatable}{definition}{defOSPN} An OrderSPN $q_{\spnweight}$ is a sum-product network over $(\order, G)$ with the following structure:

 \begin{itemize}

 \item Each leaf node $L$ is associated with $(S_1, \{i\})$, for some subset $S_1$ of $\bnvariables$ and $i \notin S_1$, and has scope $sc(L) = (\order_{\{i\}}, G_i)$.
 In addition, the leaf node distribution must have support only over graphs $G_i \subseteq S_1$.